Expectations and Advice for Meeting the Military Recruiter

 - Will the condition preclude satisfactory completion of prescribed training and subsequent military duty?

-- Will the condition constitute an undue hazard to the examine or to others, particularly under combat conditions?
+- Will the condition constitute an undue hazard to the exam or to others, particularly under combat conditions?

 - Is the recruit exceptionally qualified, otherwise?
 (ASVAB scores, etc.)